abalter/mywebsite/content/left-sidebar.md

 ----------------------------------------------------------------------------------------------
 ARIEL BALTER, Ph.D

----
->"Don't believe everything you think." &mdash; _Allan Lokos_
+_Don't believe everything you think._ &mdash; Allan Lokos
----
->"True science is the systematic removal of opinion from fact. " &mdash; _Ariel Balter_
+_True science is the systematic removal of opinion from fact._ &mdash; Ariel Balter

 ## About this website:
 I built this website using the [AttoWeb](http://attoweb.org) framework